henrikstengaard/eab-whdload-demos-aga-menu-package/README.md

 ## Requirements

-EAB WHDLoad Demos AGA Menu package can be installed on any Amiga with Workbench 3.1 (or better) and about 40MB free space on a harddrive.
+EAB WHDLoad Demos AGA Menu package can be installed on any Amiga with Workbench 3.1 (or better) and about 40MB free space on a harddrive for installation.

 For EAB WHDLoad Demos AGA Menu package to work properly, it requires following applications and libraries are installed:
 - MUI: Install MUI from http://aminet.net/util/libs/mui38usr.lha.